mtitus83/MMM-Starlight/DESIGN.md

 3. Implements scrolling for long horoscope texts
 4. Updates the display when new data is received
 5. Implements a sliding animation for transitioning between horoscopes
+6. In debug mode:
+   - Displays debug buttons at the top of the module
+   - Shows last update and next scheduled update times between debug buttons and horoscope title
+   - Removes duplicate update information from between image and horoscope text

 ### 5.4 Update Cycle